wu-lang/wu/README.md

 - the thing about transpiling to lua, from moonscript

-- the weird type order, from go
+- the weird argument type order, from go

+- the lack of inconsistency, not from javascript

-- function calls and operators, from haskell/elm etc.
+- ~~function calls and~~ operators, from haskell/elm etc.

-- low-level feel and control, from kai/jai
+- low-level feel and control, from kai/rust